awsdocs/aws-glue-developer-guide/doc_source/notebooks-with-glue.md

  For more information about creating and accessing your notebooks using the AWS Glue console, see [Working with Notebooks on the AWS Glue Console](console-notebooks.md)\.

- For more information about creating development endpoints, see [Working with Development Endpoints on the AWS Glue Console](console-development-endpoint.md)\.
+ For more information about creating development endpoints, see [Viewing Development Endpoint Properties](console-development-endpoint.md)\.

 | Region | Code |